Small logo of

 A three-part "Windsor Castle: A Royal Year" was produced for the BBC by RDF Media and first carried in America by PBS from Oregon Public Broadcasting in February and March 2006.
 In each of the three one-hour shows the producers tease the audience with shot clips of the Royals and their staffs at the beginning; then the makers open each hour's title sequence with an aerial view of the Castle featuring the glorious and England-centric St. George's Chapel.
 As the camera finishes a 180 degree tracking arc in the sky, the elegant rear facade of St. John the Baptist, Windsor Parish Church, comes full into view in the frame's left before the transition to an impressive "Windsor Castle" in gold tinted script on a black background takes over the screen.

 Robert Hardman, who was at Windsor Parish Church on 21 April 2006 to cover the Queen's cutting of the cake baked in her honor, wrote the script for "Windsor Castle: A Royal Year".
 BBC1 carried the program series first in March and April 2005 but titled the series, "The Queen's Castle".
 Nearly one year later, it was renamed "Windsor Castle: A Royal Year" for the American broadcasts of the series.
 Web descriptions of the two special series make clear that insignificant editing changes may have been made for the American audience.
 The BBC series became three one-hour format shows for the American PBS telecasts.
 The PBS program DVDs, that include footage of the marriage blessing from St. George's Chapel in the third installment, may be purchased on-line.
-Many major market, public TV stations and some state networks, such as Alabama Public Television, have scheduled repeats of the series as recently as 28 July 2008.
+Many major market, public TV stations and some state networks, such as Alabama Public Television, have scheduled repeats of the series as recently as 4 to 11 February 2009.
 RDF Media created a UK media crisis in 2007 when footage of the Queen was poorly edited for a sequel documentary.
-Last year's digital film segment, screened for other media during a program promotion event, seemed to show the Queen storming out of an interview.
+The digital film segment, that was screened for other media during a program promotion event, seemed to show the Queen storming out of a portrait photo session with a famous American still photographer Annie Leibevitz.
 Several BBC resignations followed the London investigation into the misrepresented Queen segment.
+On 22 October 2008 the National Portrait Gallery, London, put works from the photoshoot on exhibit.

 Permission to use this photo